 This is the first tripods I’ve seen that comes with a large variety of color trims: blue, red, green, titanium, and black.
 The colors apply to the hinges, the head, and aluminum rings of the locking mechanisms.
 It’s a bit of a gimmick, but I can also see some practical uses for distinguishing your tripod from others quickly if you’re traveling with a group of photographers or if you have multiple tripods set up differently.

 Color me impressed.
 There are some finer points that are less refined than on some of the more established (and more expensive) tripods like the Gitzo travel tripod series.
 But the MeFOTO GlobeTrotter performs well and has some really nice touches such as the included travel case and ability to convert to a monopod.

-But the killer feature is its price point, which at about 1/3 of some of its direct competition.
+But the killer feature is its price point, which at about 1/3 of some of its direct competitors.
 That’s hard to argue with and makes it hard to find fault with this tripod.
 Only time will tell whether its leg extension locks last as long without loosening or a cheaper quality carbon fiber weakens more quickly.
-But the reality is that you can still buy another 2 replacements and still come out at about the same price as some of its more refined competitors.
+But the reality is that you can still buy another two replacements and still come out at about the same price as some of its more refined competitors.

 Model Number: MeFOTO C2350Q2T

 Warranty: 5 years (3 years when you buy + 2 years when you register)